RudolphJ/InTheDark/README.md

 3) Changed response of the Novice Druid given the dagger to make it clearer that the White Druid really does exist.

+CHANGES DONE 8

+1) French Translation by Indoy
+2) Added mention of 2 wall tokens for cave
+3) Fixed text of AllyD2.
+Corrina (if she is given the dagger) refers to the wrong Druids.
+4) Text for climbing oak tree makes it clear one success enought to pass/